In this Article

 - Even while taking showers, make sure the water isn’t too hot or too cold.
 The extreme temperatures could get you dizzy, more so due to the loss of blood post birth.

-- Make sure you navigate the bathroom carefully and use footwear that doesn’t slip on the floor.
+- Make sure you navigate the bathroom carefully and use footwear with a good grip.

 - Choosing to use a stool or a chair to sit under the shower and take a bath might be helpful after a caesarean delivery.

 - Initial baths after delivery could result in vaginal discharges being present.
 This is normal and isn’t a cause of worry.

 - Make sure you keep your skin dry and remove any trace of moisture in the stitches.

 Sitz Bath for Pain Relief